 • Tetracyclines such as Sumycin, Terramycin, Tetracyn, and Panmycin.

-Avoiding these antibiotics would not solve the problem for breast cancer survivors since some studies have increased risk for antibiotic exposure generally without specifying particular brands or classes of antibiotics.
-Also, different studies link different antibiotics to breast cancer risk, which makes it hard to justify making recommendations.
+Avoiding these particular antibiotics would not solve the problem since some studies have reported increased risk for antibiotic exposure generally without specifying particular brands or classes of antibiotics.

 Future studies might produce more specific and definitive results concerning individual antibiotics and breast cancer risk by subtype, age of diagnosis or other characteristics.
-In the mean time, we suggest making every effort to avoid long-term antibiotic use for less serious conditions such as acne and rosacea.
+In the mean time, we suggest making every effort to avoid long-term antibiotic use for less serious conditions.
 Generally speaking, topical antibiotics (if effective for a given condition) are preferable to oral antibiotics.

 Possible reasons for link between antibiotics and breast cancer